TheBlueDotGame/The-Accountant/README.md

 ### Addressing the complexity of today software design

-- Today companies have more micro-services then clients.
-So lets have something that can run as mono-service and make shit done.
+- Today companies have more micro-services than clients.
+So let's have something that can run as mono-service and make shit done.
 - Today tools have more features than clients.
-So lets make very few tools in this mono-repo that offers basic features.
+So let's make very few tools in this mono-repo that offer basic features.
-- To solve a simple API in complex way can be done by any fool.
-To solve a complex problem in simple way is a real engineering.
-So lets make it simple.